-- 11.1 Assessment in RSE will mostly happen through a range of formative assessment for learning techniques in lessons.
-This will help class teachers to establish prior knowledge, correct misconceptions and develop understanding. - 11.2 Whilst there will be no 'formal' assessment in RSE, summative assessment opportunities will be provided at the end of units and topics.
-This will allow class teachers and the subject lead to measure the extent to which the required learning has occurred, which will inform future planning. - 11.3 The RSE curriculum will be reviewed annually.
-The review will be informed by: - Feedback from teachers and pupils on the content and delivery of sessions; - Consultation with parents; - An evaluation of the effectiveness of the programme based on assessment of pupil progress; - Current issues of concern within the school, local area and/ or nationally; - The monitoring of lessons. - 11.4 The contribution of visitors and external agencies to RSE provision will be evaluated through pupil voice and teacher feedback, along with the impact that subject teachers feel this has on pupils' understanding and engagement within lessons. - 11.5 Teachers will critically reflect on their work in delivering RSE through their use of their teacher planner.
-Class teachers will also be given regular opportunities to give feedback to the subject coordinator about their experiences of delivering lessons. - 11.6 We already conduct pupil voice activities about Personal Development, so we will build on this to ensure that pupils are given regular opportunity to effectively contribute to the content of PSHE lessons and the PSHE curriculum where appropriate.
-Pupil voice will be used to review and tailor our RSE programme to match the different needs of our pupils.
-Methods of pupil voice will include anonymous surveys and focus groups such as the Student Council.
+- 11.1 Assessment in PSHE and RSE will mostly happen through a range of formative assessment for learning techniques in lessons.
+This will help class teachers to establish prior knowledge, correct misconceptions and develop understanding. - 11.2 Whilst there will be no 'formal' assessment in RSE, summative assessment opportunities will be provided at the end of units.
+This will allow class teachers and the subject lead to measure the extent to which the required learning has occurred, which will inform future planning as outlined in section 3.11 of this policy. - 11.3 A marking policy has been established within the department.
+The purpose of this policy is to identify and address misconceptions, check for safeguarding concerns and check the quality of pupils' work, including presentation standards.
+This is implemented through the use of coded marking and the use of Pink Pen to reflect on learning and to respond to marking.
+This is in addition to the Whole School literacy marking policy and live marking expectations. - 11.4 The PSHE and RSE curriculum will be reviewed annually.
+The review will be informed by: - Feedback from teachers and pupils on the content and delivery of sessions; - Consultation with parents; - An evaluation of the effectiveness of the programme based on assessment of pupil progress; - Current issues of concern within the school, local area and/ or nationally; - Quality assurance protocols, e.g. learning walks and book looks. - 11.5 The contribution of visitors and external agencies to RSE provision will be evaluated through pupil voice and teacher feedback, along with the impact that subject teachers feel this has on pupils' understanding and engagement within lessons.